 If every city in the United States had the foresight and commitment of Davenport, Iowa, we would be a perpetually pleased nation.
 While Davenport boasts a convenient location halfway between the increasingly bike-friendly cities of Chicago and Des Moines, it is the city's incredible trail network that truly makes Davenport a paradise for bikers, skaters, walkers and runners.

 The Duck Creek Recreational Trail is the main feature of this trail network.
 The trail got its start in the 1930s, although the asphalt-surfaced design that is familiar today was initiated in the 1970s.
-Along its 13.5 mile route, almost all of Davenport's many public parks are connected.
-While this might seem a reasonable (though still quite nice) feature for a small town, Davenport is a large city with a population of nearly 400,000.
-In addition to linking Davenport's parks, the Duck Creek Recreational Trail connects the city to neighboring Bettendorf, which is oxymoronically considered the fifth Quad City along the IowaIllinois border.
+Along its 13.5-mile route, almost all of Davenport's many public parks are connected.
+While this might seem a reasonable (though still quite nice) feature for a small town, Davenport is a fairly large city with a population over 100,000.
+In addition to linking Davenport's parks, the Duck Creek Recreational Trail connects the city to neighboring Bettendorf, which is oxymoronically considered the fifth Quad City along the Iowa–Illinois border.

-While the Duck Creek Recreational Trail features tunnel crossings underneath some of the busier roads (including I-74) and one rail line, trail users should be aware that there are a few at-grade street crossings.
+While the Duck Creek Recreational Trail features tunnel crossings underneath some of the busier roads (including Interstate 74) and one rail line, trail users should be aware that there are a few at-grade street crossings.
 Just be sure to exercise caution when navigating the trail, especially at night.

 There are dedicated parking lots for the Duck Creek Recreational Trail at every park along the trail's route.
 From west to east, these parks include: Eimes Park, Northwest Park, Junge Park, Garfield Park, Duck Creek Park, Middle Park, Hollow View Park, Devils Glen Park and Havens Acre Park.
 Refer to the TrailLink map for the exact location of the parking lots.